 7.7 Checking third element of array with elements before it and inserting it in proper position.
-In this case 1 is
+In this case 1 is inserted in position of 12

 7.8 Checking fourth element of array with elements before it and inserting it in proper position.
 In this case 5